e7v/casca/README.md

 .head - Perform an HTTP HEAD on URI.

-.in — Set a reminder

-.py — Evaluate an expression in python

 .seen - Reports when was last seen.

 .stocks <SYMBOL> - Return current stock information.

-.t [ ] - Returns the current time

-.t — Return the current time

-.tell - I'll remind nick about blargh.

-.title — Get the title of a link

 .tock - Return the time from the USNO Master Clock.